Jimmy Boyle (artist)

-James Boyle (born 17 May 1944) is a former notorious Scottish gangster and convicted murderer who became a sculptor and novelist after his release from prison.
+James Boyle (born 17 May 1944) is a Scottish former gangster and convicted murderer who became a sculptor and novelist after his release from prison.

 Imprisonment

 In 1967, Boyle was sentenced to life imprisonment for the murder of another gangland figure, William "Babs" Rooney.
 He served fourteen years before his release in 1980.
 Boyle has always denied killing Rooney but has acknowledged having been a violent and sometimes ruthless moneylender from the Gorbals, which was once one of the roughest and most deprived areas of Glasgow.
 During his sentence at the special unit of Barlinnie Prison, Riddrie, he discovered a passion for art, with the help of the special unit's art therapist, Joyce Laing.
 He wrote an autobiography, A Sense of Freedom (1977), which was later turned into a film of the same name.
 In 1979, whilst still a prisoner at Barlinnie, he was commissioned to produce a memorial statue of poet William McGonagall; however, the project was never completed due to various difficulties.

 In 1980, while still in prison, Boyle married psychiatrist Sara Trevelyan.
 In 2017, Trevelyan wrote Freedom Found, a book about her twenty-year marriage to Boyle.
 In an interview after the book's publication, she stated that she had never felt unsafe with him.